ZixiQu/Trader/README.md

 ### Jinyan Yi (Alex)

-- **Feature Implementation**: Designed and implemented the new **Bonds Trading** module (including the dedicated `/bonds` page), expanding the platform's asset diversity.
-This involved full-stack development from frontend UI components to backend API integration and database schema validation.
+- **Feature Implementation**: Designed and implemented the new **Bonds and Crypto Trading** modules, including the dedicated `/bonds` and `/crypto` pages, and the unified `/trade` page.
+Extended the trading engine to support real-time bond ETF pricing, cryptocurrency trading (BTC, ETH, DOGE), fractional quantities, and profit/loss visualization in both the profile dashboard and holdings sidebar.
-- **Quality Assurance & Testing**: Conducted rigorous testing of the entire trading flow, identifying and fixing critical bugs related to transaction consistency and UI responsiveness.
-Verified system resilience against container restarts and database failovers.
+- **Quality Assurance & Testing**: Performed end-to-end testing of stock, bond, and crypto trades, including edge cases around insufficient funds and partial quantities.
+Verified transaction consistency, portfolio updates, and real-time price refresh behaviour in both local Docker and DigitalOcean Kubernetes environments.
-- **Presentation & Documentation**: Led the creation of project presentation materials and the final demo video.
-Structured the narrative to effectively showcase technical achievements like containerization, orchestration, and stateful design.
+- **Presentation & Demo**: Led the creation of project presentation materials, the final demo video, and major updates to this `README`.

 ## Lessons Learned